Please see the “Graduate Admissions” section of this site.

 About The Dance M.F.A.

-The University of Washington Dance Program offers a Master of Fine Arts degree that prepares dance artists (who've had a minimum of eight years professional performance experience) for entry into the academic setting.
+The University of Washington Department of Dance offers a Master of Fine Arts degree that prepares dance artists (who've had a minimum of eight years professional performance experience) for entry into the academic setting.
 This full two-year program begins in mid June and runs for two years including the interim summer months.
 It is an intensive, yet reflective period, during which M.F.A. candidates are supported in the development of an academic dimension to their creative work in dance.
-M.F.A. candidates receive a tuition waiver and earn a monthly stipend in exchange for working as a Teaching Assistant in the Dance Program.
+M.F.A. candidates receive a tuition waiver and earn a monthly stipend in exchange for working as a Teaching Assistant in the Department of Dance.

 Dance faculty work with M.F.A. candidates to develop an individualized course of study.
 Three seminars taken in the first year provide the opportunity to investigate the relationship of dance to higher education, learn the nuts and bolts of dance administration and engage in rigorous scholarship that contributes new areas of knowledge to the field of dance studies.
 Courses in production, dance technology and composition provide additional support for the transition into university teaching and production of new creative work.